nytud/emtsv/README.md

 ## __Docker image__

-emtsv can be used with docker through the command-line and REST API interfaces
+emtsv can be used with docker through the command-line (runnable docker) and REST API interfaces

 - with the provided `Dockerfile` (see `docker` folder):
     ```bash